All Words > Roister

 About Roister

-Roister has a diverse background (including its bout in France as "rustre," or ruffian) but it predominantly originates from the Latin word "rusticus" (rustic).
+Roister has a diverse background (including its bout in French as "rustre," or "ruffian"), but it predominantly originates from the Latin word "rusticus" ("rustic").

 Did you Know?